 We have best practices, tools and experts for virtually any field.
-Where are those ensuring that not only the partial solutions work, but also the whole package at enterprise and system level?
+Where are those ensuring that not only the partial solutions work, but also the whole package at project, enterprise or system level?

 More specifically, where are those best practices, tools and experts that …